 It's important to check your UCSB email daily.
 You'll want to pay attention to emails from your instructors but also notifications that you may be receiving from GauchoSpace and other online learning tools.

 Compose clear email messages and practice good email etiquette.
 In a large course, your professor might be receiving a high volume of emails.
-Please leave time for email messages as it may take some time to get back to you.
+Please note that it may take some time for your professors to get back to you.

 - Use your UCSB email address